Pongpisit-Thanasutives/Multi-task-Physics-informed-neural-networks/README.md

 Research code base.

+The current directory corresponds to the Burgers' PDE discovery

+See /inverse_KdV for the KdV PDE discovery

+See /inverse_KS for the Kuramoto Sivashinsky(KS) PDE discovery

-This repo also include the ladder networks (https://arxiv.org/abs/1507.02672) simple implementation in pytorch.
+This repo also additionally include the ladder networks (https://arxiv.org/abs/1507.02672) simple implementation in pytorch.